fredrikaverpil/neotest-golang/README.md

 > [!WARNING]
 > This feature comes with some caveats and nuances, which is why it
 > is not enabled by default.
-I respectfully advise you to only enable this if
+I advise you to only enable this if
-> you really need it.
+> you need it.

 There are some real shenaningans going on behind the scenes to make this work.
 First, a lookup of "receiver type-to-suite test function" must be created of all